codcod/pcse/docs/route_dispatcher/route_dispatcher.md

 # Route dispatchers and WSGI apps

 Source code: [dispatcher.py](../../pcse/route_dispatcher/dispatcher.py)

 Source code: [wsgiapp.py](../../pcse/route_dispatcher/wsgiapp.py)

-Basic "path dispatcher" or "router" that allows to register a route and subsequently search for such a route can be implemented with a list:
+Basic "route dispatcher", or "path dispatcher" or just "router" that allows to register a route and subsequently search for such a route can be implemented with a dict:

 ```python
 class Router: